Felix-Zhenghao/robot-DMBS/tutorial/example_connect_robosuite_and_mimicgen/README.md

-# DOC VERSION: 1.0
+# DOC VERSION: 2.0
-> See [`tutorial/example_connect_robosuite_and_mimicgen.py`](https://github.com/Felix-Zhenghao/robotDB/blob/main/tutorial/example_connect_robosuite_and_mimicgen.py) to see the code example of this doc.
+> See `connect_robosuite_and_mimicgen.py` to see the code example of this doc.

-The key take away is: **MimicGen use some env interfaces only provided in env instances of robomimic, so if you initialize the env directly from robosuite env, you can't use data generation pipeline of MimicGen.**
+The key take away is: **There are two key components to generate data using MimicGen.
+The first is a simulation environment and the second is an environment interface.**.
+For the former, MimicGen use some env interfaces only provided in env instances of robomimic, so if you initialize the env directly from robosuite env, you can't use data generation pipeline of MimicGen.
+For the latter, it is used to get key information used during data generation.

+# Key component 1: simulation environment

-# Robosuite env single step return value
+## Robosuite env single step return value
 When we call `step(action)` of an MujocoEnv, the return value will be a 4-element tuple: `return observations, reward, done, info`.
 An example output of running `env = NutAssembly(robots = 'Panda', has_renderer=True)` is as follows.
 The (reward, done, info) is `(0.0, True, {})`, which is fairly simple.
 ```
 (OrderedDict([('robot0_joint_pos_cos', array([ 0.98452707,  0.98368445,  0.87087543, -0.55853277,  0.99127572,